Old name, new purpose: why we’ve gone back to RNID

 Find out what health and social care services must do to make sure NHS services are accessible to people with disabilities and sensory loss across the UK, and what to do if your communication needs aren’t met.

 Have you had a good or bad experience accessing NHS services?
-We want to know more!
+Share your experiences with us to show others why things need to change.

 Your rights